LagoVista/docs/Workflows/Mappings/Index.md

 [State Machine to Output Command](StateMachineToOutputCommand.md)

 ### Mappings from Output Commands
-There are no mappings from output commands to any other nodes since they are only outputs
+There are no mappings from output commands to any other nodes since they are only outputs.